Jayesh-Kumar-Sundaram/Pub-Lab-Locator/README.md

 # Pub-Lab-Locator
-Geographically locate labs contributed to a list of publications (Abstract (text) format from Pubmed)
+Geographically visualize/locate labs/research centres contributed to a list of publications (Input: Abstract (text) format from Pubmed)